J0shuaFernandes/DawnOfJustice/README.md

 # DawnOfJustice
-A single player action game that uses Artificial Intelligence
+A single player action game that uses Artificial Intelligence.